yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WAP54G.rst

 '''Power:''' The WAP54G v3 needs much less current than it's brothers WRT54G(/S), about half (250 ..
 350 mA on 12V DC).
 According to this, the shipped power brick only yields 500mA/12V max, compared to 1A/12V max for the WRT series.

+Openwrt Whiterussian RC4 works with Linksys WAP54G v3. [[BR]]
+The problem is how to flash it, as boot_wait is disabled in official firmware.[[BR]] Flashing openwrt with CFE flash command works.

 === Table summary ===
 How to get info: